pauloo27/tuner/README.md

 ## MPRIS

-In version `v0.0.1`, Tuner used mpris to comunicate with MPV.
-In newer version Tuner uses libmpv instead.
-You can enable mpris by running the command `/mpris`.
+To enable MPRIS, first install [mpv-mpris](https://github.com/hoyon/mpv-mpris) (it needs to be placed at `~/.config/mpv/scripts/mpris.so` or `/etc/mpv/scripts/mpris.so`).

-The script file should be placed at `~/.config/mpv/scripts/mpris.so`.
+_if you are using Arch Linux and installed Tuner using the `go-tuner-git` AUR package, it's already installed._

-If you installed the package `mpv-mpris-git` from the AUR, you need to copy the file `/usr/share/mpv/scripts/mpris.so` to `~/.config/mpv/scripts/mpris.so`.
+After that, use `/mpris` command and restart tuner.

 ## Keybinds